 Some domains exhibit high variation, and others low variation.
 While all systems and domains exhibit some variation, the highest variation all is in the product discovery system, where value breakthroughs happen:

-Variation measures the degree to which you’re wrong.
+Variation measures the degree of risk that your hypothesis may be wrong.
 High variation occurs in fast changing environments, or where the problem domain is new to you, or where the problem itself is constantly changing.
-Whenever variation is present, it means you don’t yet understand how to break through.
-To narrow variation, you start with the simple hypothesis.
+Whenever variation is present, it means you haven’t yet confirmed how to break through.
+You start with a hypothesis.
 This first step, the creation of a hypothesis, is where low variation and high variation domains are different.
 Low variation domains (such as accounts payable) generally have straightforward problems.
 The process improvement hypothesis is usually self-evident, quickly proven true.
-Not so in high variation domains.
+Not so in high variation domains, where more testing and iterating is usually required.

 Consider the most important high variation domain of all, the product discovery system.
 Why is it so important to have 10X high performers on high variation teams such as new product teams?
-The answer is the hypothesis.
-10Xers create better hypotheses.
+The answer is that 10Xers generate better hypotheses, then conduct more effective execution of the scientific method (data-driven hypothesis testing, followed by iterating and optimizing), and then (once truth has been discovered) implement and scale better than most.

 In his book, Zen and the Art of Motorcycle Maintenance¹, Robert Pirsig wrote about the eureka moment where a brilliant hypothesis springs to mind.
 A problem solver might spend days or months pondering a problem.
 He tests, prods and ponders it subconsciously, in a state of what Pirsig calls “lateral drift.”
-And then one day, walking down the road, there is this flash of insight.
-Where once there was murkiness, now you can see to the bottom of the lake.
+And then one day, walking down the road, she has a flash of insight.
+Where once there was murkiness, now she can see to the bottom of the lake.
 Pirsig argued that hypotheses emerge outside of (and before) rational cognitive thought.
 They happen at the intersection of quality and caring — when a highly skilled person cares deeply about solving the problem.

 10X product managers generate better hypotheses, leading to product value breakthroughs.
 10X software architects generate better hypotheses, leading to more efficient, modular and scalable systems.
 10X sales executives generate better hypotheses, leading to bigger and faster deals.